DevXplorerGirish/devxplorergirish.github.io/_posts/2025-05-12-third-post.md

 <!-- success warning error note -->
 {: .box-success}
-**Jungle Escape** is a 3D endless runner developed in Unreal Engine, where the player is chased by a lion through a dense jungle.
-The player must dodge obstacles by moving left, right, or jumping while the chase intensifies.
-The game gradually increases difficulty as the player’s speed increments over time, creating a challenging survival experience.

-I'm excited to share details about my third game project: **Jungle Escape**.

-**Jungle Escape** is a 3D endless runner developed in Unreal Engine, where the player is chased by a lion through a dense jungle.
+**Jungle Sprint** is a 3D endless runner developed in Unreal Engine, where the player is chased by a lion through a dense jungle.
 The player must dodge obstacles by moving left, right, or jumping while the chase intensifies.
 The game gradually increases difficulty as the player’s speed increments over time, creating a challenging survival experience.

 ### Key Features